corda/corda-docs-portal/content/en/platform/corda/4.13/community/api-transactions.md

 {{< /tabs >}}

-Or define the time window as a time plus a duration (e.g. 45 seconds):
+Or define the time window as a time plus a duration (for example, 45 seconds):

 {{< tabs name="tabs-23" >}}
 {{% tab name="Kotlin" %}}